-- Trawl Program Support & Compliance Provide support to constituents to understand and comply with program requirements. - Coordinate with Permits Branch for annual issuance of quota pound (QP) and carryover (IFQ). - Respond to requests for clarification of Trawl Program regulations by phone, email, and in person (IFQ). - Assist the Permits Branch in the review of annual MS and C/P co-op applications (MS, C/P). - Website Updates Prepare and update information for the West Coast Groundfish Trawl Catch Share Program website (ALL). - Assist Permits Branch, West Coast Groundfish Observer Program (WCGOP), and OLE in monitoring and investigation of compliance with Trawl Program regulations (ALL, mostly IFQ). - Cost recovery policy, participation in the fee percentage calculation, and review of annual report (ALL). - Groundfish Management Team (GMT) analysis for recoverable tasks, as appropriate (ALL).
-Time spent at GMT meetings working on incremental tasks is not charged but time spent analyzing tasks identified as incremental outside a Council meeting is charged. - Cost recovery tracking, accounting, and reporting (ALL).
+- Trawl Program Support & Compliance Provide support to constituents to understand and comply with program requirements. - Coordinate with the Permits Branch for annual issuance of quota pound (QP) and carryover (IFQ). - Respond to requests for clarification of Trawl Program regulations by phone, email, and in person (IFQ). - Assist the Permits Branch in the review of annual MS and C/P co-op applications (MS, C/P). - Website Updates Prepare and update information for the West Coast Groundfish Trawl Catch Share Program website (ALL). - Assist the Permits Branch, West Coast Groundfish Observer Program (WCGOP), and OLE in monitoring and investigation of compliance with Trawl Program regulations (ALL, mostly IFQ). - Cost recovery policy, participation in the fee percentage calculation, and review of annual report (ALL). - Groundfish Management Team (GMT) analysis for recoverable tasks, as appropriate (ALL).
+Time spent at GMT meetings working on incremental tasks is not charged but time spent analyzing tasks identified as incremental outside a Council meeting is charged. - Cost recovery tracking, accounting, and reporting (ALL). - Cost recovery policy, fee percentage calculation and notice, preparation of annual report and presentation to the Council, providing assistance to industry in paying cost recovery fees, coordinating the dispersal of cost recovery funds, attending meetings and providing regional input to support nationwide cost recovery policy (ALL).